Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/magnetmen/rules/_index.md

 That's it!

-The paper itself explains how each Magnetmen scores you points.
+The paper itself explains how each Magneeple scores you points.
 Or you can read the next section on the [Magnetmen](#magnetmen).

 {{% /rules-block %}}